 The first Z4 generation, produced from 2003 through 2008, was a redesign of the popular BMW Z3 sports car.
 Equipped with the same robust engines as the Z3, the Z4's design was slightly longer and wider.
 This resulted in a head-turning design, outstanding performance-biased driving capabilities and loads of available premium features.
 Like the Z3, it was manufactured in South Carolina and was convertible only, with no hardtop versions available during this run.

-Of note, however, was the total redesign for 2010 which combined the coupe and roadster models into a single, retractable hardtop model.
+Of note, however, was the total redesign for 2009 (and produced through 2016) which combined the coupe and roadster models to offer a retractable hardtop model.
 The exterior lost some of its angularity in favor of more curves, while the interior was refreshened and gained some space as well.
 In addition, the previous model's best engine became standard, while the top-of-the-line engine was a new twin-turbo straight-6.
 Some say this version sacrificed a bit of its ultimate handling for improved comfort, but few are complaining.

 Overall, on the downside (if there is one) is that you "get what you pay for".
 So, this exceptional vehicle quality and outstanding driving experience does indeed come with a higher price tag.
 But perhaps we can help a bit with this.

 So lastly, there are actually several different ways to buy a used BMW at the lowest price, and even at wholesale.

 In addition, you can also try the public car auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.